typedb/typedb-docs/09-schema/01-concepts.md

 [tab:end]
 </div>

-To assign a unique attribute to a relationship, we use the `key` keyword followed by the attribute's label.
+To assign a unique attribute to a relation, we use the `key` keyword followed by the attribute's label.

 <div class="tabs dark">